-This is a guest post from Rabeea, a Karachi-based book critic presently writing for Chicago Review of Books, Wales Art Review, Storgy, Brooklyn Mag and elsewhere.
+This post about psychological thrillers is a guest post from Rabeea, a Karachi-based book critic presently writing for Chicago Review of Books, Wales Art Review, Storgy, Brooklyn Mag and elsewhere.

 Dear Mr M by Herman Koch – Full disclosure: I am a huge Herman Koch fan.
 If you haven’t heard of him before, I recommend you to start with his previous novel, The Dinner, which will be made into a movie later this year starring Richard Gere and Laura Linney.
 Dear Mr M is a disconcerting metafiction which involves an eminent writer who is being stalked by our narrator for sinister reasons, revealed later on.
 The acerbic undertone of the narration is refreshing to read, as Koch brilliantly disparages writers and offers sardonic insights about the process of writing.
 It was one of my favorite books I read last year and literary buffs will love this propulsive piece of fiction.